Protecting your IP rights

 - Plant breeder’s right protects newly developed plant races.

-- Copyright protects writings (for instance lyrics, books), photos, software, films, games and websites.
+- Copyright protects original works.
+For example, texts, photographs, software, films, games, and websites.

-- Trade name right protects your trade name.
+- Trade name right protects your trade name when it is actively used.

-- Database right falls under copyright law.
-It protects against the re-using of data in databases.
+- Database right protects against retrieving and re-using of a large portion of the data in a database.

 Other forms of protection

-- The Trade Secret Protection Act (Wet bescherming bedrijfsgeheimen, Wbb) protects your company secrets.
-For instance, a unique recipe.
+- The Trade Secret Protection Act (Wet bescherming bedrijfsgeheimen, Wbb) protects your confidential business information, such as technical knowledge, research data and concepts.